ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 ### Play HLS Streams with Embedded Player

 You can use the embedded player in `play.html` to play the streams with HLS.
-In order to use play.html, go to the below URL format.
+To use play.html, go to the below URL format.

 ```https://AMS-domain-name:5443/WebRTCAppEE/play.html```.